 In 2013, after living in Europe 20+ years, Peter and Solvei Stohl moved back to Minnesota and settled in Saint Paul.
-During those earlier years they served in eastern Europe as Christian family counselors.
+During those earlier years they served in eastern Europe and central Asia as Christian family counselors.
 From 2005-2013 they lived in Kaunas, Lithuania and worked with the Lithuanian Family Center.

 In Kaunas Peter and Solvei were inspired to return to their former styles of drawing and art photography.
 (They believe their art has kept them sane.)